Skip to Main Content

 Most basements, even those that don’t actively serve as entertaining spaces, are insulated.
 Professionals will need to look over your basement’s insulation, be it hidden within your wall or exposed, to assess its health and respond to any damage that’s appeared there.

-If you’re moving into a home without basement insulation, note that it’s likely in your best interest to install insulation throughout the exposed space.
+If you’re moving into a home without basement insulation, note that it’s in your best interest to install insulation throughout the exposed space.
 Insulation not only helps maintain the temperature in your home, but it can also serve as a waterproof barrier between your basement and the outdoors.
 Insulation that isn’t waterproofed or protected can rapidly become a home for mold spores

 Step 5: Differentiating Between Basement and Foundation Damage

-It isn’t easy to tell the difference between basement damage and water damage right off the bat.
+It isn’t always easy to tell the difference between basement damage and water damage right off the bat.
 The signs that indicate basement damage can just as readily indicate that something’s gone wrong with your foundation.
 Similarly, basement damage can contribute to the stress your foundation may be under, making it even more difficult to determine where excess moisture, pests, or other problems may be coming from in your home.

 This is where professionals come in.
 Someone with experience in the field can look at your basement and determine to what degree the damage therein may have spread.
 If it appears that something may have gone wrong with your foundation, you can rely on an area expert to help you better understand the extent of that damage.
 From there, you can address any structural damage you’re contending with to better protect your home against water damage in the future.